-Gold – the world’s most useless metal.
-It doesn’t conduct electricity, make for sound structural engineering or chemically compound to good use like many of the earth’s resources.
-And yet, humans have had a fascination with gold throughout millennia since it was first used for coins in around 560 BC.
+Gold – a common metal used for jewellery, coins, electronics and dentistry.
+Humans have had a fascination with gold throughout millennia, since it was first used for coins in around 560 BC.

 A brief history should explain why investing in gold is a fool’s errand.

 In 1934, it was made illegal for Americans to own gold.
 The government confiscated all private ownership of gold for the sum of $27 per ounce immediately revaluing it at $35 per ounce.
 This remained the case until President Nixon unlocked the chains on gold trading in 1971, with the subsequent price of gold steadily rising to $197 per ounce in 1974, before declining back to $100 per ounce by 1976.

 By contrast, the same $27 invested in the S&P500 (considered a proxy for the global stock market) in 1934 would have been worth approximately $540 in 1976, even taking into account temporary market declines of some 47% across 1973 and 1974, in percentage terms, the average rise in the price of gold over this 42-year period was approximately 3.16% per annum, whilst the S&P500 yielded an average return of approximately 7.39% compound.
 I know which of these I would consider as a ‘safe-haven’ for the purchasing power of my money.
 Money can only be considered future purchasing power.

 Over the subsequent 42-year period since 1976, the S&P500 (The Great Companies of America) has continued to roar to the tune of 9.28% average annual returns, with gold left languishing in its wake.
 That ounce of gold bought for $100 back in 1976 would now be worth $1,224 as at November 2018.
 That same $100 invested in the Great Companies of America, would now be worth approximately $4,150.